0day-ci/linux/Documentation/dev-tools/kunit/start.rst

 test targets as well.
 The ``.kunitconfig`` should also contain any other config options required by the tests.

-A good starting point for a ``.kunitconfig`` is the KUnit defconfig:
+If you run KUnit, it'll generate one automatically for you.

 .. code-block:: bash

 	cd $PATH_TO_LINUX_REPO
-	cp tools/testing/kunit/configs/default.config .kunitconfig
+	./tools/testing/kunit/kunit.py run
+	cat .kunit/.kunitconfig

-You can then add any other Kconfig options you wish, e.g.:
+You can then edit that file to add any other Kconfig options you wish, e.g.:

 .. code-block:: none